In order to keep your client calm during an audit interview, I suggest you do two things:

 - Don’t answer questions with facts

 Why do you want them to stay calm?
-Well, the audit client can think better if they are calm, and thus they will be able to answer questions.
+Well, the audit client thinks better if they are calm so they can better answer questions.
 A calm, trusting, audit client is also less touchy and more fun to work with.

 If the audit client feels safe with you, they will share information and resources, thoroughly answer your questions, forgive you if you mess up… the list of benefits goes on and on.
 If the client doesn’t feel safe, your audit can get very hard, very fast.